MINIMALaq/Object-Oriented-Programming-in-Python/README.md

     # but the problem is when we talk about laptop,

-    # it has different properties and configaration.
+    # it has different properties and configuration.

     # we can add those properties one by one as an attribute but that isn't great.